pbloem/peterbloem.nl/blog/pca-3.md

 A better metaphor is a mirror.
 Imagine standing in front of a mirror and holding up your right hand, palm forward.

 It looks like your twin inside the mirror is holding up their left hand, with the thumb facing in the opposite direction.
-But if the mirror flips the image left-to-right, why doesn't it flip the image up-side-down as well, even if we rotate the mirror?
+But if the mirror flips the image left-to-right, why doesn't it flip the image upside-down as well, even if we rotate the mirror?
 How does the mirror keep track of which  direction the floor is?

 The answer is that the mirror doesn't flip the image left-to-right.
 It flips it back-to-front.
 In a manner of speaking, it pulls the back of your hand forward and the front of your hand backwards until the whole hand is flipped.